majsna/FinalProject_beta/README.md

 Technologies and tools I've used in my Java app: Spring Boot, Hibernate, Validation, MySql, JavaScrip, JQuery, Bootstrap, jsp, jstl.

-To download and run your app on your computer you have to create your own database and replace "your_db_name", "your_username", "your_password" in application.properties file.
+To download and run your app on your computer you have to create your own database and make some changes in application.properties file.
+Replace "your_db_name", "your_username", "your_password" with your own data.